Best Steak Knives

 - Some folks are not crazy about the Shadow Black Series’s distinctive look.

 We end this list on a high note, with another fantastic entry from the Gladiator Series.
-This time, we have this 4-knife set featuring a serrated blade, which will make it especially useful when it comes to biting down on your protein and tearing through the fibers.
+This time, we have this 4-knife set which will make it especially useful when it comes to biting down on your protein and tearing through the fibers.

 - Forged from a single piece of imported premium quality, high-carbon ThyssenKrupp German stainless steel.
 Great edge retention and stain resistance.